MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoicemailPolicy.md

 ```

 ### -EnableTranscriptionTranslation
-Allows you to disable or enable voicemail transcription translation for this policy.
+Allows you to disable or enable translation for the voicemail transcriptions.
 Possible values are $true or $false.

 ```yaml
 Type: Boolean